 - Those who are waiting to become Liverymen.

-- Those who are starting their careers in the Communications and Content industries or as suppliers to those who work in these industries or and are considering becoming Liverymen at some point in the future.
+- Those who are starting their careers in the Communications and Content industries and are considering becoming Liverymen when they become eligible.

 - Those who have served as Liverymen and now wish to reduce their commitment to the Company but remain in membership.

 - Those who were students at the Stationers' School (Old Stationers).

 - Those who have chosen not to go on to become Liverymen.

 Liverymen are full members of the Company, entitled to attend all events, to serve on Company committees and to be elected to serve on the Court of Assistants.

 - The criteria for Freemen joining the Livery are as follows.

 - Those with Freedom of the City of London